That-Dev-Girl-Sites/jhalabi.com/_posts/2022-06-16-on-book-marketing.md

 redirect_from: "/blog/on-book-marketing"
 categories:
   - writing
+excerpt: They say, "try to do something that scares you."
+They say, "say yes to everything."
+Who are "they"?
 ---

 They say, "try to do something that scares you."
 They say, "say yes to everything."
 Who are _"they"_?
 And why exactly am I listening to them?